hackyguru/website/blog-content/ai-companion.md

 In the perspective of minimizing the data risks, local edge node computation is the most ideal solution.
 But the current state of AI models makes it infeasible.
 For a $50 device, the computational power is definitely not enough to run a local LLM.
 The only solution is to relay the data to a server, where the data is stored and processed.
 The server is not just a single point of failure but also proposes a risk of data interception as the user does not have control over the data.

+The current system transfers conversation data from the Omi device to a phone via Bluetooth, then to Omi's backend for processing.
+This creates vulnerability to MITM attacks and other sorts of data harvesting attacks.

 This is where I wanted to plug in Waku's capability of running in resource restricted environments.
 Waku's peer to peer communication is a great fit for this scenario as it brings in network level anonymity out of the box.
 And, it worked pretty well for a MVP.
 Waku could be middleware between the Omi device and the backend server and this way we decouple the identity of the user from the data.

 My main concerns were: